braintree/pg_ha_migrations/README.md

 We rename migration methods with prefixes denoting their safety level:

-- `safe_*`: These methods check for both application and database safety concerns prefer concurrent operations where available, set low lock timeouts where appropriate, and decompose operations into multiple safe steps.
+- `safe_*`: These methods check for both application and database safety concerns, prefer concurrent operations where available, set low lock timeouts where appropriate, and decompose operations into multiple safe steps.
 - `unsafe_*`: These methods are generally a direct dispatch to the native ActiveRecord migration method.

 Calling the original migration methods without a prefix will raise an error.